 Gaming or Mobile Apps

-Advertising campaigns are profoundly impacted by localization because slogans, taglines and brand messages need to be conveyed with a certain context in mind.
+Advertising campaigns are profoundly impacted by localization because slogans, taglines, and brand messages need to be conveyed with a specific context in mind.
 Also, advertisements often feature idioms, metaphors, and innuendo to persuade and inform the target market.
+When localization isn't taken into account, product marketing can go sideways quickly.
 Even logos may need to be altered if they do not fit in with the culture of the target market.

 Legal or Health Sectors